connervieira/Predator/README.md

 ## Disclaimer

 While Predator is reliable and resilient, you should not use it for safety critical tasks.
-Do not depend on Predator to autheticate cars at entry points, detect intruders, or monitor criminal activity.
+Do not depend on Predator to autheticate cars at entry points, detect intruders, or monitor criminal activity unless you are fully prepared for it to fail.

 ## Description

-[OpenALPR](https://github.com/openalpr/openalpr) is an open source utility designed to detect license plates, and return possible text from them.
-While it's a fantastic program, it's not exactly adept at managing large amounts of data on it's own.
-That's where Predator comes in.

-Predator is a front-end for OpenALPR designed to run on Linux that takes large (or small) videos, and uses OpenALPR to scan for license plates efficiently.
-While high end systems with high resolution cameras would make for an ideal set up, Predator can comfortably run on consumer hardware.
-Predator can operate in two possible modes: pre-recorded mode and real-time mode.
-In pre-recorded mode, Predator takes pre-recorded video files and scans them for license plates based on user-entered criteria.
-Contrarily, real-time mode uses a camera to take and analyze frames in real-time.
-Real-time mode can record license plates detected and display alerts if a plate matches an entry in a customizable database.
+Predator is a powerful camera and video processing tool designed to detect license plates in both real-time and in pre-recorded videos.
+Predator uses OpenALPR as it's back-end, and adds dozens of powerful features ontop of OpenALPR's already strong performance.
+Predator is designed to process large amounts of video efficiently on both high end hardware and affordable, low-power device, which makes it extremely versatile.
+It's designed to be highly customizable, allowing it to fit into any use case, ranging from a static video processing workstation, to a fully offline mobile real-time detection system.

-## Features
+## General Features

 ### Lightweight